Guide

 Dedicated displays

 Purpose-built devices designed for desks and shelves.
-They combine a clock, flight data, and sometimes your location and viewing angle to show only aircraft you can actually see overhead.
+They combine a clock, flight data, and your location and viewing angle to show only aircraft you can actually see overhead.

 Dedicated display